Mature Hairline or Receding? How to Tell the Difference and What to Do Next

 Mature Hairline or Hair Loss?
 How to Tell if Your Hairline Is Receding

-Here’s an easy way to tell if your hairline is receding or maturing.
+Here’s an easy way to tell if your hairline is receding or maturing:

-Look in the mirror and raise your eyebrows.
+Step 1: Look in the mirror and raise your eyebrows.

-If you can fit no more than a finger’s width in the space between your hairline and the highest wrinkle in your forehead (where your juvenile hairline used to be), you probably have a maturing hairline.
+Step 2: If you can fit no more than a finger’s width in the space between your hairline and the highest wrinkle in your forehead (where your juvenile hairline used to be), you probably have a maturing hairline.

 A maturing hairline normally stops there.
 If the hairline retreat keeps going, creating a space wider than a finger, you may have a receding hairline.